dupree/TicketResolutionSystemRAG/README.md

 ## Conclusion

 This project delivers a functional and intelligent RAG-based system designed to significantly improve IT helpdesk efficiency.
-It effectively demonstrates the application of advanced software engineering and Data Science/Machine Learning techniques to solve a practical business problem.
+It effectively demonstrates the application of software engineering and Data Science/Machine Learning techniques to solve a practical business problem.
 While the current implementation has identified areas for growth, it serves as a strong foundation for a highly scalable, robust, and even more intelligent IT support tool.
 The development journey has highlighted skills in NLP, information retrieval, LLM integration, and full-stack application development.